AlbertNjaneKimani/rpa-ip/rpa-ip/explanation.md

 ## Enhancement 1: Renaming Request Files with Timestamp

 ### Explanation:
-In this enhancement, we aim to improve the organization and sorting of queries by appending a timestamp to the filename of processed request files before moving them to the Requests folder.
+In this enhancement, the aim is to improve the organization and sorting of queries by appending a timestamp to the filename of processed request files before moving them to the Requests folder.

 ### Implementation Steps:
 1. After processing the request, we extract the current date and time timestamp.